American Civilizations Ranked

 1. Dakota-oming

 This is genuinely impressive because these places don’t have an obvious geographic advantage, unless corn subsidies really are that lucrative.
-They seem to combine midwestern values, a strong service sector (Omaha is quietly a financial hub), and a low cost of living.
+They combine Midwestern values, a strong service sector (Omaha is quietly a financial hub), and a low cost of living.

 3. Alaska